MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 Rails has a system to interact with your database called ActiveRecord.
 This gem is an extension to it, making a specific use-case simpler.

-Every once in a while, I happen to have a record and to need which I need records from pretty deep within its associations.
+Every once in a while, I need records that are pretty deep within my associations.
 Let's have two examples:
 * you want to get all of the recent comments to the posts the current user made.
 * you want to get all of the sections of the posts on which the current user made a comment